gosu/chingu/README.new.md

 Move the mouse cursor close to the window border to scroll the viewport if your game state has one.

-If you're editing game state (think `BigBossLevel`) the editor will save it to big_boss_level.yml by default, all the game objects in that file are then easily loaded with the `load_game_objects` command.
+If you're editing a game state (think `BigBossLevel`) the editor will save it to big_boss_level.yml by default, all the game objects in that file are then easily loaded with the `load_game_objects` command.

 Both `Edit.new` and `load_game_objects` take parameters as